creeper82/Flashcards/classes/app/handling/README.md

     }
 ```

+Side note: on some handling functions, the *ChoiceList* is not controlled by using a custom status, but is passed as an argument to the Handle function and for example moved forward/backward inside the handle function, and not in the screen like on the example with *RevealOrNext* above.
+However, the ideal way would be to return a custom handle status type such as *MoveForward* and handle it in screen, where front-end should be handled.

+But simple front-end variables like boolean (*isRevealed*), int, string etc should 100% be controlled on the front-end.
+The *ChoiceList* is a quite complex type, thus its reference is passed and it can be modified directly in the handle function.
+It's not ideal, but slightly reduces the amount of these custom status types.

 ## Actions ##
 When an user interactions requires more than just one or two code lines (for example when a dialog needs to be shown and some conditions must be checked), the code should be wrapped into a method of the *Logic* class in the [Actions](../actions/) folder.